sri-602/sri-602/README.md

 - 👋 Hi, I’m @sri-602
 - 👀 I’m interested in IT FIELD
-- 🌱 I’m currently learning in Engineering college(B.TECH IT)
+- 🌱 I’m currently Pursuing in Engineering college(B.TECH-IT)
 - 📫 How to reach me ...
 - Mobile no : 8778870745
-- Email id : kanthsrikanth602@gmail.com
+- Email id : srikanth.p.it@gmail.com

 <!---